markusfisch/CameraView/README.md

 	CameraView cameraView = new CameraView(context);

-If your app supports orientation changes, please also enable the built-in orientation listener:
+If your app supports *orientation changes*, please also enable the built-in orientation listener:

 	cameraView.setUseOrientationListener(true);